Kevin Underwood: Crimes

-Trial
+Trial and appeals

 On February 29, 2008, a jury found him guilty of first-degree murder.
 A jury recommended the death penalty on March 7, 2008.

 On April 3, 2008, McClain County District Judge Candace Blalock approved the recommended death sentence.
 Underwood attempted to appeal his sentence because it would be an unconstitutionally cruel and unusual punishment due to his mental illness (he was initially diagnosed with schizotypal personality disorder at his trial but was later diagnosed with Asperger syndrome).
 An Oklahoma City federal judge rejected the appeal.
+On February 29, 2008, a jury found him guilty of first-degree murder after deliberating for 23 minutes.
+This quick verdict is attributed to the showing of Underwood's videotaped confession.
+"I wanted to know what it tasted like, and just the thought of eating someone was appealing to me", Underwood said in the confession.
+A jury recommended the death penalty on March 7, 2008.
+On April 3, 2008, McClain County District Judge Candace Blalock approved the recommended death sentence.